-- 1. Format one is the only option possible for both indexed and relative files. - 2.
-A CLOSE statement must be executed upon completion of file processing, or before a STOP RUN is executed. - 3.
-For this compiler, CLOSE statement options are treated as comments.
+A CLOSE statement must be executed upon completion of file processing, or before a STOP RUN is executed.

 COMPUTE

 The COMPUTE statement evaluates an arithmetic expression, a numeric-literal, or a dataname, and then stores the result in a designated numeric or numeric edited item.